OpenSourceTreasure/Mirc-ASCII-weather-translate-pixel-editor/README.md

 Load Mirc.
 Go to the dir where the bot is and open Terminal.
 Type: node index.js In C:\Users\name\AppData\Roaming\mIRC\scripts\irc-translate-bot-main - change Boca Raton to whatever city you'd like.
-The channels default to #Ken - you may change that in the channels.js files
+The channels default to #Ken - you may change that in the channels.js files.

 💡 Quick Install via Zip